First Drive Review

 A Bargain As Well

-And with its full $7,500 federal tax credit, plus state and local incentives in many areas, it also can represent a bit of a bargain.
+With its full $7,500 federal tax credit, plus state and local incentives in many areas, it also can represent a bit of a bargain.

 The real acquisition cost for those who purchase (the tax credit isn’t available to lessees) can be less than a similarly equipped RAV4 Hybrid, which TheGreenCarGuy has reviewed separately.